Choosing the Right Postpartum and Newborn Support for Your Family

 Pregnant families are inundated with information, AND we know that you can still feel uncertain about what type of support you want and need as you prepare to welcome baby into your home.

-Some of the professionals you might hear about and consider having on your postpartum support team include Postpartum Doulas, Newborn Care Specialists (NCS), night nurses, and nannies.
-Each of these care professionals can provide families with excellent services, and we’d like to share about some fundamental differences between them.
-Understanding these differences can help you decide on the type of support your family needs.
+Some of the professionals you might hear about and consider having on your postpartum support team include postpartum doulas, Newborn Care Specialists (NCS), night nurses, and nannies.
+Each of these care professionals can provide families with excellent services.
+This article will explain some of the fundamental similarities and differences between postpartum care professionals.
+Understanding each role can help you decide on the type of support your family needs.

 Our article about postpartum planning may be helpful along the way, as well.